List of Distractions While Driving: 11 Common Distractions

 Texting isn’t the only form of distracted driving.
 Anytime your attention is shared with driving, you’re a distracted driver!

 Even if your kids are strapped correctly in their car seats, you’ve eliminated all projectiles, and your car is in tip-top shape, your family will still be at risk if you’re distracted while commuting.
 Keep your eyes and mind on the road and your hands on the wheel for a safe trip.
+Set these restrictions for yourself and hold yourself accountable.

 Affiliate links are included above.
 Safe in the Seat earns a small commission when you purchase through these links with no cost to you.
 We so appreciate your support.